What Is Generational Trauma?

 - Intergenerational Communication and Narrative: Traumatic experiences often become part of the family narrative and are passed down through stories, conversations, and cultural practices.
 How trauma is discussed or avoided within the family can shape the understanding and interpretation of the event, impacting subsequent generations’ perceptions and emotional responses.

-- Epigenetic Changes: Epigenetics refers to changes in gene expression that occur without altering the underlying DNA sequence.
+- Epigenetic Changes: Epigenetics talks about the changes in gene expression that happen without altering the underlying DNA sequence.
 Traumatic experiences can potentially modify gene expression patterns, leading to alterations in the regulation of stress response systems.
-These changes can be passed down from generation to generation, potentially impacting individuals’ susceptibility to stress and mental health outcomes.
+These genetic alterations can be passed down from generation to generation, potentially impacting individuals’ susceptibility to stress and mental health outcomes.

 - Cultural and Social Norms: Trauma can become embedded within cultural and social norms, influencing the beliefs, values, and behaviors of a community or society.
 These norms, which may emerge as a response to historical trauma, can perpetuate certain patterns of behavior and shape the collective experience of subsequent generations.